-So, let us say that you have n as the number density of the gas molecules.
-Let us say n is the number density.
-Number density means: basically, the number of gas molecules per unit volume.
-So, with this number density and with this type of interaction let us see that; what is the exchange of molecular momentum?
+So, let us say n is the number density.
+Number density means, basically the number of gas molecules per unit volume.
+So, with this number density and with this type of interaction let us see that: what is the extent of exchange of molecular momentum.
 Let us say that m is the mass of each molecule.
-Now let us say that these molecules are having a random thermal motion and the random thermal motion is being characterized by a velocity which if you follow the kinetic theory of gases it may be expressed as square root of 8 R T by phi for ideal gases.
+Now, let us say that these molecules are having a random thermal motion and the random thermal motion is being characterized by a velocity which if you follow the kinetic theory of gases it may be expressed as $v_u = \sqrt{\frac{8RT}{\pi}}$ for ideal gases.

-Now of course, this is a random thermal motion, so not that this full motion is utilized for just the transverse velocity component because the molecules have degrees of freedom thermal degrees of freedom in all direction.
+Now, of course, this is a random thermal motion; so, not that this full motion is utilized for just the transverse velocity component because, the molecules have degrees of freedom thermal degrees of freedom in all direction.
 So, let us say that a fraction of that alpha is what is utilized for the exchange of transverse molecular momentum in the y direction.

-So, if we consider a time of delta t then with the time of delta t what is the distance that is swept in the vertical direction that is alpha into this characteristic velocity into delta t; that is the distance swept in the y direction.
+So, if we consider a time of Δt , then with the time of Δt what is the distance that we swept?
+In the vertical direction that is $\alpha v{th} \Delta t$ that is the distance swept in the y direction.
 And what is the number of molecules which is taking part in that interaction?
-So, this is the distance in the y direction, if you multiply that with the cross sectional area say delta A of the phase that we are considering across which these molecules are moving along y.
-So, this represents the total volume.
+So, this is the distance in the y direction, if you multiply $\alpha v{th} \Delta t$ with the cross sectional area say ΔA of the phase that we are considering across which this molecules are moving along y.
+So, this represents the total volume and what is the mass within the total volume?

-And what is the mass within the total volume?
-So first n is the number density, so n into this is the number of molecules in the total volume that if you multiply with m that is the mass of each molecule; then this is, what is the total mass in this volume?
-So, with this total mass there is a molecular momentum of the upper layer this into u plus delta u of the lower layer is this into u.
-So, the net exchange of molecular momentum is the difference between that 2 and that is this into delta u.
+So, first n is the number density.
+So, n into this is the number of molecules in the total volume that if you multiple with m that is the mass of each molecule then $nm\alpha v{th}\Delta t\Delta A$ is what is the total mass in this volume.
+So, with this total mass, there is a molecular momentum of the upper layer $nm\alpha v{th}\Delta t\Delta A \times (u + \Delta u)$ of the lower layer is $nm\alpha v{th}\Delta t\Delta A \times (u)$.
+So, the net exchange of molecular momentum is the difference between that two and that is $nm\alpha v{th}\Delta t\Delta A \Delta u$ momentum flux = $\frac{nm\alpha v{th}\Delta t\Delta A\Delta u}{\Delta A\Delta t}$

-Now if you want to find out that; what is the rate of exchange of this molecular momentum; say per unit time per unit area that is known as flux.
+Now, if you want to find out that: what is the rate of exchange of this molecular momentum, say per unit time per unit area that is known as flux.
 So, any quantity which you are estimating as a rate in terms of per unit time and per unit area normal to the direction of propagation of that, then that is known as a flux.
 So, we call it as a momentum flux.
-So, for the momentum flux dash this should be divided by delta A into delta t.
+So,